Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - Buy 5 shares of ABC Stock for $20 each for a total of $100.

 - ABC pays a $20 dividend, which buys another share.

 - After holding ABC Stock for more than a year, sell 6 shares for $25 each and receive $150.

 At first glance, I may think that my long-term capital gain on ABC is $50 ($150 for the sale less the original cost of $100).
-But if I kept good records, then I'd know that I should have added $20 to the cost basis because I (effectively) paid $20 to acquire more of ABC stock.
+But if I kept good records, then I’d know that I should have added $20 to the cost basis because I (effectively) paid $20 to acquire more of ABC stock.
 So, the actual capital gain is $30 [$150 – ($100 + $20)].
-If I don't remember to add the reinvested dividends to the cost basis, then I'd pay tax on these dividends in the year of the sale and in a previous year, when I received the dividend.
+If I don’t remember to add the reinvested dividends to the cost basis, then I’d pay tax on these dividends in the year of the sale and in the previous year, when I received the dividend.